 The Bitcoin you hold in your crypto wallet isn’t simply an investment.
 It’s a currency.
 And a revolutionary one at that.

 With each passing day, more and more companies are starting to accept Bitcoin as a means of payment.
 Bitcoin transactions are not the cheapest, but some companies also accept other cryptocurrencies like Etherereum ETH and Bitcoin Cash BCH.
-Everyone from tech industry giants to your neighborhood pizza place is entering the cryptocurrency world.
+Everyone from tech industry giants to your neighbourhood pizza place is entering the cryptocurrency world.
 And for a good reason.
 Bitcoin payments are quick, inexpensive, decentralized, and secure.
 Put simply, it’s the payment system of the future.